Wage Garnishment Information for Employers

 In general, it's important to remember that you (as an employer) must follow the law and you must garnish employee wages when you receive a notification.

-Disclaimer: The information in this article an on this GuideSite are intended to be general in nature, and are not intended to be tax or legal advice.
+Disclaimer: The information in this article is intended to be general in nature, and is not intended to be tax or legal advice.
 Laws and regulations change, and each situation is unique; be sure to check with an attorney if you have further questions about wage garnishment.